If you get a letter saying that Big Bank has sold your debt to Snake & Weasel Debt Collectors you may be very worried.

 If you had a payment arrangement with the original lender, for example in a debt management plan, you just need to offer the same amount to the debt collector.

 Of course debt collectors don’t always get things right.
-One firm that has had a long record of handling debts badly is MotorMile Finance.
-In November 2016, the FCA has made them write off a lot of loans and refund other people.
-If you have a debt with them see MMF – should I get compensation? for details.
+One firm that has had a long record of handling debts badly is MotorMile Finance, who in 2018 changed their name to Lantern.
+In November 2016, the FCA made them write off a lot of loans and refund other people.

 Debts are usually already defaulted before they are sold.
 When it is sold the original creditor will mark the debt as settled with a zero balance owing and the debt collector will add the debt with the same default date that the original creditor used.